 We all have to make sacrifices.
 That’s life but when we really enjoy something its tough to even adjust not to mention giving up on it.
 When I was growing up and problems crossed my path I was told to “suck it up buttercup.”
 I guess that’s what it comes down to if I want something bad enough and in this case I want to be healthy.

-Can a Diabetic Drink Alcohol?
+Can a diabetic drink alcohol?
+Yes, but sparingly.
+Be smart.
 My goal here was to help you learn about alcohol and diabetes.
 It’s not a lecture.
 I hope that you did acquire some knowledge here.
 It’s important to me to help others.
 We all need a helping hand now and then.
-If you have high blood sugars and would like to get them down, try this, it works!
-I would appreciate any comments you have by leaving them below.
-I will get back to you as soon as possible.
-Thank you so much for reading!